 Takahashi continued to race as Japan’s premier touring car series evolved into JGTC, then SuperGT.
 Starting in 1997 Raybrig became his team’s primary sponsor, and his distinctive blue NSX was a fixture in Japanese racing for almost 25 years.
+Note that the NSX was No.100, the same number Takahashi raced on the RC162 four decades earlier.
 Kuni-san drove his last race in 1999, finally retiring at the age of 59 to focus on managing his team.
 Under his leadership, they would win the series championship in 2018 and, in spectacular fashion, 2020.

 Though he was formally retired, Takahashi continued to drive and ride at motorsports festivals, often paired with machines he once piloted competitively.
 In 2011, at the Legend Cup, a non-season round of SuperGT cars, he even passed Satoru Nakajima despite being in his 70s.